Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: The chiral potential

-Since it does not make sense to apply a symmetry that is invalid for the problem under consideration, we will not apply Fierz reordering to the contact terms and, hence, use for the contacts all combinations of spin, isospin, and momentum operators that are allowed by the usual symmetries.
-On a historical note, this is also the approach that was taken for the very first chiral $NN$ potential ever constructed~\cite{ORK94}.
-To enforce locality, we will use only the momentum operator $\vec q$ (except in the momentum-representation of the angular-momentum operator, $[-i (\vec q \times \vec k) \,]$).
+To make a long story short, our bottom-line argument is simply that it does not make sense to apply a symmetry that is invalid for the problem under consideration.
+Therefore, we will not apply Fierz reordering to the contact terms and, hence, use for the contacts all combinations of spin, isospin, angular momentum, and momentum $\vec q$ that are allowed by the usual symmetries, for each of the given orders.
+On a historical note, this is also the approach that was taken for the very first chiral $NN$ potentials ever constructed~\cite{ORK94,ORK96}.